A friend recently shared Daniel Carrillo’s tweet and I had to laugh.

 In his book The Screwtape Letters, CS Lewis presents some ground-shaking insight into our lives.
 He proposes that we (humans) are amphibious creatures, “half spirit and half animal.
 [We] occupy both the spiritual realms and the earthly realms at the same time.
 This means [we] go back and forth, have ups and downs, high and low tides in [our] spiritual lives.”

-As Lewis describes it, we live according to the “law of undulation,” sometimes spiritually high when our spirits are very much in the presence of God, and sometimes in the dregs of spiritual loss and desolation, so far away from God that the emptiness feels like we are literally starving to death (though rarely do we understand why).
-This is where God most often comes through for us if we let him.
-But we rarely allow him to come through; instead we grab the reins and go off searching for something–anything!–to fill that void.
+Lewis calls it the “law of undulation.”
+Sometimes spiritually high, our spirits brush against God’s presence.
+At other times we’re in the dregs of spiritual loss and desolation, so far away from God that the emptiness consumes us (though we rarely understand why).
+This is where God often reaches for us if we let him.
+But we rarely allow him to come through; instead we run off searching for something–anything!–to fill that void.
 We look first at what’s closest to us (we are creatures of convenience), and that’s usually a spouse.

 The demands and expectations that we put on our spouses are not only sinful, but also devastatingly cruel.
 In essence, we’re asking another unfinished, life-damaged person (which we all are) to become more than any of us can ever be: God.
 The towering level of unspoken, assumed, and accusatorial thoughts that will creep into your marriage from this idolatry-adultery will only cause both of you to crumble.